Studying The Inivisible Guises and Marginalized Appearances

 Meet Our Members!

-Jaylen Bychowski, B.S. is a first-year master’s student in the clinical-counseling psychology program.
+Jaylen Bychowski, B.S. is a second year master’s student in the clinical-counseling psychology program.
 Her research interests include trauma, self-compassion, mindfulness, and experiences of minority discrimination and stigma.
 Her goal is to obtain her counseling licensure as well as her certification in women and gender studies.
 In her free time, she enjoys hiking, going to concerts, and painting